sherrardTr4129/Cart-Pole-Control-Evaluation/README.md

 python3 cartpole.py --infer --model <model_path>
 ```

+In either case, once inference is complete and the simulation terminates, the state data obtained over the course of the simulation will be saved to a csv file in the DQN\_method directory

 ## State-Space Control Solution (MATLAB)

 ## Credits:

-The cart-pole DQN setup was extended from code found (here)[https://github.com/gsurma/cartpole].
+The cart-pole DQN setup was extended from code found [here](https://github.com/gsurma/cartpole).

 The State-Space base simulink simulation model was extended from: